esm2000/rate-limiter/README.md

 # rate-limiter
-This repository implements a low-latency, distributed rate-limiter with high tolerance.
+This repository contains the incomplete implementation of a low-latency, distributed rate-limiter with high tolerance.
+This is a work in progress.